shyakachaste/evenara/README.md

 # Evenara

-**Evenara**  is an event management system built to help event organizers to organize events and allow users to book available seats.
+**Evenara**  is an event management platform built to help event organizers to organize events and allow users to book available seats.

 ## How to Use